voxpupuli/puppet-augeas/README.markdown

 ## Description

-This module does 3 things:
+This module does 4 things:

-* lets you force the augeas version by defining $augeas_version, otherwise puppet will only ensure the packages are present.
+* lets you force the augeas version by defining $augeas_version, otherwise puppet will only ensure the packages are present;
-* lets you force the ruby library version by defining $augeas_ruby_version, otherwise puppet will only ensure the libagueas-ruby version will be installed according to internal critera
+* lets you force the ruby library version by defining $augeas_ruby_version, otherwise puppet will only ensure the libaugeas-ruby version will be installed according to internal critera;
+* provides an `augeas()` master-side function to manipulate strings using Augeas;
 * lets you deploy an augeas lens and any associated test files, running unit tests and not installing if they fail:

 Parameters: